 Lillian Nazario has resided on the Lower East Side her entire life & she knows her community.
 She is interested in serving the organization because she understands the residents’ needs and concerns.
 She’d like to be a voice for the tenants, bringing their concerns to decision makers so that those concerns will be addressed and resolved.
 She graduated Berkeley College in Manhattan where she majored in Marketing and obtained a Bachelors Degree in Business Administration.
 She is on the Forsyth Street Festival committee which happens every year during the summer and also on campaigns for District Leader/Councilman, etc.

 I have worked for The Lower East Side People’s Mutual Housing Association for over 18 years.
-During that time, I have learned so much about Mutual Housing and how important it is to have affordable housing and for tenants to be actively involved there community.
+During that time, I have learned so much about Mutual Housing and how important it is to have affordable housing and for tenants to be actively involved in their community.
 I started out as a bookkeeper and worked my way up to be the Comptroller of the Company.
-At first, this was just a job but later realized how much this company meant to me.
+At first, this was just a job but later I realized how much this company meant to me.
 I am proud to say that after I retired I was asked to be the Treasurer of The Board.